SAP-archive/teched2021-DEV163/exercises/ex1/ex13/README.md

 ## Exercise steps

 Run through the following steps, **see also video below**.
-1. If you are still in the message mapping editor, simply click on the Deploy button.
-Otherwise, on the Artifacts tab within your integration package, you can also select Deploy from the action menu of your message mapping artifact
+1. If you are still in the message mapping editor, simply click on the *Deploy* button.
+Otherwise, on the *Artifacts* tab within your integration package, you can also select *Deploy* from the action menu of your message mapping artifact
 2. Confirm the upcoming dialog if any
-3. Switch to the Operations view by selecting the Monitor entry in the navigation pane
+3. Switch to the Operations view by selecting the *Monitor* entry in the navigation pane
-4. Below the Manage Integration Content, you will find a Message Mapping tile.
+4. Below the *Manage Integration Content*, you will find a *Message Mapping* tile.
 Select the tile
 5. In the Manage Integration Content monitor, search for your participant number.
 After a while, the status should change to **Started**

 ## Demo